-System.Console.WriteLine(i); 10 1
+System.Console.WriteLine(i); //outputs 10 1

 // i = "hello"; 2

-string coerced = "" + i; // 10
+string coerced = "" + i; //outputs 10

-string converted = i.ToString(); // 10
+string converted = i.ToString(); //outputs 10

-System.Console.WriteLine("Coerced: {0}", coerced); // Coerced: 10
+System.Console.WriteLine("Coerced: {0}", coerced); //outputs Coerced: 10

-System.Console.WriteLine("Converted: {0}", converted); // Converted: 10
+System.Console.WriteLine("Converted: {0}", converted); //outputs Converted: 10

 1 Works because of appropriate overload

-2 Won’t compile, i is int not string
+2 Won’t compile, i is int, not string

+Replace #1-2 in the following paragraph with a cueball

 In the example above (listing 1.1) we first declare an int i with a value of 5 and next we add 5 to that int.
 After which we write the result to the console window, we can do that without a conversion because the Console.WriteLine has an overload that takes an int [#1].
-The following line is commented out because it wouldn’t compile otherwise but it illustrates that you can’t change the type of i to be a string [#2]. we take advantage of some of the type coercion that understands, we also convert the int value explicitly to a string and we output the results to the console window.
+The following line is commented out because it wouldn’t compile otherwise, but it illustrates that you can’t change the type of i to be a string [#2].
+Then in the next line of listing 1.1; we take advantage of some of the type coercion that C# understands, we also convert the int value explicitly to a string and we output the results to the console window.

 The languages built on top of the DLR (we'll talk more about this in the next chapter), are dynamically typed languages.
-One way to is to say: a language is dynamic when it doesn't require variable declarations before they are used. the two typing methods by time type checking occurs is more accurate in our opinion because both typing mechanisms have casting and conversion techniques. distinction would then be that statically typed languages perform most their type checking at compile time where dynamic typed languages defer all of that checking to run time.
+One way to distinguish static and dynamic typing is to say: a language is dynamic when it doesn't require variable declarations before they are used.
+Another way to distinguish the two typing methods is bythe time at which type checking occurs.
+The latter is more accurate in our opinion because both typing mechanisms have casting and conversion techniques.
+The type checking distinction would then be that statically typed languages perform most of their type checking at compile time whereas dynamically typed languages defer all of that checking to run time.

 Dynamic typing may allow compilers and interpreters to run more quickly as well as save a lot of time during development because you don't have to deal with the tedious work of declaring every single step along the way.

 Modern static languages like C# 3.0 understand the concept of type inference.
 Type inference occurs when you don’t have to specifically tell the compiler what type your variable will be but it will instead be inferred on first assignment.
-From then on that variable is of the type assigned to it and that type can't be changed anymore.
+From then on, that variable is of the type assigned to it and that type can't be changed anymore.
 Type inference is different from dynamic typing in that a dynamically typed variable can still change its type during the execution of the program.
 An example of type inference in C# 3.0 is illustrated in code listing 1.2.

 Listing 1.2: Type inference in C# 3.0